Guo Sheng: Joining Liangshan

 Song Jiang, Hua Rong and other outlaws of Mount Qingfeng pass by Mount Duiying as they travel to join Liangshan Marsh after causing mayhem at Qingzhou including routing a government army.
 They come upon the duel between Guo Sheng and Lü Fang.
 It happens that the tassels of the two ji get tangled together.
 The two fighters struggle but could not free their weapons.
 Seeing that, Hua Rong fires an arrow that hits the tangled point and separates the weapons.
 Everyone present cheers.
-Guo and Lü stop their fight and come to greet Hua and his group.
-Upon learning that the group is going to Liangshan, both want in and are accepted.
+Guo and Lü stops their fight and comes to greet Hua and his group.
+Upon learning that the group is going to Liangshan, both wanted in and are accepted.

 Campaigns and death

 After the 108 Stars of Destiny came together in what is called the Grand Assembly, Guo Sheng, together with Lü Fang, is appointed as the guardian of Liangshan's central camp.
 That means they are personal bodyguards of Song Jiang.
 Guo Sheng participates in the campaigns against the Liao invaders and rebel forces in Song territory following amnesty by Emperor Huizong for Liangshan.